zenoverflow/eyeofbabel/README.md

 -   All reader model downloads happen only once, so they can be used **offline** afterwards.
 -   Model downloads can be tracked in the terminal.
 -   The app runs the web interface on port `11537`.
 This port should be free on most systems.
 For power-users, you can set a different port using the usual `PORT` environment variable, or by running the executable from a terminal with the `--port` (or `-p`) parameter like `./start_linux.sh -p 3000` (or `.\app.exe -p 3000` on Windows).
 -   On startup, the app loads the smallest model (3B) and runs it on CPU.
 You can change this with the `--model` (or `-m`) parameter and the `--nvidia` (or `-n`) parameter.
-For example, to load the 7B model on startup using GPU, you can run the executable from a terminal like `./start_linux.sh --nvidia -m 7` (or just `.\app.exe -m 7` on Windows where GPU is not supported).
+For example, to load the 7B model on startup using GPU, you can run the executable from a terminal like `./start_linux.sh --nvidia -m 7` (or `.\app.exe --nvidia -m 7` on Windows).
 To load the 10B you use `-m 10`.
 Note that you can always change the model and device (CPU or GPU) at runtime via the web interface.
 -   Windows users have noted that clicking inside the terminal can pause the app.
 This is actually a standard feature coming from Windows, and it is not a bug.
 The process can be unpaused by right-clicking or pressing Enter inside the terminal.
 -   Do not run the Linux scripts from outside the folder, or everything will break.